From a business continuity perspective, social media has been used to provide a reasonably accessible and dependable...

 Risk analysis key to business communication plans

-More important to a business communication plan is the concern that employees may accidentally or intentionally send out a message that has negative consequences for the organization.
+More important to a business continuity communication plan is the concern that employees may accidentally or intentionally send out a message that has negative consequences for the organization.
 Another concern is that employee productivity may be compromised through excessive smartphone use.
 Both of these concerns can create new crises that could be more serious than the more familiar technology failure.

 Does your business continuity plan account for such incidents?
 Perhaps it's time to conduct a risk analysis and business impact analysis (BIA) that focuses on social media.

-This business communication plan update should focus on identifying risks, threats and vulnerabilities created through social media.
+This business continuity communication plan update should focus on identifying risks, threats and vulnerabilities created through social media.
 It may expose administrative, operational and technical vulnerabilities that could increase the likelihood of a crisis occurring.
 For example, an organization may have a social media policy, but neither follows it, nor enforces it.
 Employees in a factory or assembly line setting could be prone to texting when things are slow, resulting in a critical production error.

 A follow-on BIA focusing on the impact of social media may also uncover situations where a vulnerability translates into a potentially reputation-killing event.
 Disgruntled employees texting negative messages may cause an organization to face lawsuits and negative publicity if those messages are distributed to a wider audience.
 This particular BIA still identifies situations and their operational, financial, competitive and reputational impacts, but the source of those situations is unique.

 Business continuity plans should include the impact of social media and its negative consequences.
 The response to a social media-created incident may be different, but the outcomes can still be devastating to the organization.
-A business communication plan suitably updated to include social media events, coupled with a strong social media policy and active enforcement, can help reduce the damage from irresponsible social media activities.
+A business continuity communication plan suitably updated to include social media events, coupled with a strong social media policy and active enforcement, can help reduce the damage from irresponsible social media activities.

 Clearly, social media has its many good points, and its extensive use underscores those values.
 However, when used improperly or irresponsibly, social media can be just as damaging to an organization as a fire or flood, often with similar outcomes.
 Embracing social media when planning, deploying and maintaining business continuity plans (and disaster recovery plans, too) can help keep organizations running smoothly.